 How to Install WordPress?

-Word press installation is really easy and it takes very less time to install.
-There are many other sites which are being used for automatic installation.
+Word press installation is really easy, and it takes very less time to install.
+Many other sites are being used for automatic installation.
 The following instructions will help you with installing WordPress.

 Before Installing WordPress, the below things you have to do